loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 $times.circle.big Gamma$ is short for $A_1 times.circle A_2 times.circle ... times.circle A_n$
 The function pairvars needs to construct a newstack $(circle)$ when $Gamma$ does not contain a stack.

-Since the closures are converted, the corresponding commands must also be transformed to match.
+Because the closures are converted, the corresponding commands must also be transformed to match.
 Fortunately, the transformation is straightforward:

 #grid(